malbanGit/pitrex-baremetal/README.md

 All stuff under the directory "pitrex" is the actual "baremetal boot source" to build baremetal programs.
 For a short description of the "bootup" look at: [PiTrex – Baremetal knowledge](http://vide.malban.de/pitrex/pitrex-baremetal-knowledge).

 ## Baremetal "vectrexInterface"
 All stuff under the directory "pitrex/vectrex" is the actual "interface" to the vectrex.
-For a short description at: [PiTrex – Baremetal knowledge](http://vide.malban.de/pitrex/pitrex-baremetal-vectrexinterface-c).
+For a short description at: [ PiTrex baremetal: vectrexInterface.c](http://vide.malban.de/pitrex/pitrex-baremetal-vectrexinterface-c).

+## Other
 All other "single" directories within the repository represent single "programs" runnable under the baremetal environment.
 Within each directory is a single Makefiles.baremetal to create baremetal images.